DannyDainton/postman-ci-pipeline-example/README.md

 # postman-ci-pipeline-example

 This is very simple project to demonstrate using [Newman](https://github.com/postmanlabs/newman) to run a Postman collections through some of the different CI systems.
 There are a number of different ways that you can use `Newman` in these CI systems.

 - TravisCI is creating a node environment and installing the `Newman` NPM package, then running the Collection via a CLI script.
 - CircleCI is using the `postman/newman` orb, from there orb [registry](https://circleci.com/orbs/registry/).
 This a packaged version of the Newman Docker image held on their internal registry.
 - Bitbucket Pipelines is creating an environment and using the `postman/newman_alpine33` Docker image and running the collection file in a container.
 - GitLab is using the `postman/newman_alpine33` Docker image and running the collection file in a container.
+- *new* Azure is installing the 'Newman' NPM package, then running the collection in Azure DevOps as a Task run via an Agent.

 The collection and environment files have been taken from the [All-Things-Postman Repo](https://github.com/DannyDainton/All-Things-Postman).
 Each of the different systems will output the same CLI summary to the console.